 A 2x2 matrix is an elegant instrument to effectively communicate insights

 A two-by-two matrix is a simple and effective way of presenting information.
 It is very popular in consulting because it provides a big picture of options that are MECE.
-The matrix is generally divided in four segments, which indicate different strategic actions for each option within the respective segment.
+The matrix is generally divided into four segments, which indicate different strategic actions for each option within the respective segment.
 Single options are plotted into the matrix taking two key decision criteria into account.
-The chosen two dimensions are independent from each other.
+The chosen two dimensions are independent of each other.
 Hence, criteria need to be carefully selected.

 Use a 2x2 matrix in your interviews as a visual summary of the findings

 It is recommended to use matrices (if possible) in case interviews, as it will show the interviewer that you can break down complex ideas and communicate these in a structured manner.
 A matrix is an ideal tool to synthesize complex ideas into simple options.

 As an example, imagine you need to make an investment decision

 Question: In which business segments should we invest further?

 - Importance for our business (fraction of the overall revenue)

 - Provides an effective overview of where to focus first before further analysis.